 Any common themes picked up by these qualitative questions that have not been addressed in the quantitative questions would be great additions to your next conference feedback survey.

-For example, let’s say several attendees responded that their least favourite thing about the conference was the difficult-to-reach location.
-After your next conference, your survey might ask quantitative questions like how satisfied people were with the new location, or let respondents choose from a list of potential sites to see what would be most convenient in the future.
+For example, let’s suppose that several attendees responded that their least favourite thing about the conference was the difficult-to-reach location.
+After your next conference, your survey might ask quantitative questions such as how satisfied people were with the new location or let respondents choose from a list of potential sites to see what would be most convenient in the future.

-Another benefit of asking open-ended questions in a survey is that you can use their responses in the final report you distribute to the colleagues who helped organised your conference.
-You might also consider putting them up on your website as testimonials – if you’ve asked for their permission, of course.
+Another benefit of asking open-ended questions in a survey is that you can use their responses in the final report that you distribute to the colleagues who helped organise your conference.
+You might also consider posting them on your website as testimonials – if you’ve asked for their permission, of course.
 By inserting quotations from your survey in your report or website, you can put a voice to the numbers and percentages you’ve collected, making your data story even more powerful.

 Now that you know the definition of qualitative and quantitative research – and how to use them together – it’s time to learn how specific question types can benefit your research.

 Do you want to know what your customers are saying about you?
 Customer satisfaction surveys can help you find out what people think of your company, obtain feedback about customer service, and more.Visit Page

 When you listen to your employees, you can make decisions that build a happier workplace.
 Find out how employees really feel about their jobs.
 Obtain the feedback you need to keep them happy.Visit Page

 Organising an event is by no means easy.
 Who’s coming?
 What’s their schedule like?
 Event surveys can give you a clearer picture.
 When you’ve finished, receive post-event feedback so that you can improve for next time.Visit Page